bblack/gencal/README.md

 *GenCal* is a javascript module that provides a monthly calendar and a DOM presentation of it.

 ## what it is
+It is a monthly calendar model, and a minimal HTML view.
 It is tiny.
 It is dependency-free.
 It is modular and extendable.

 ## what it is not
 It does not take an endless list of options.
 It does not include a reinvention of date inputs or dropdowns or popovers or bootstrap styles.
+It doesn't make the DOM needlessly complex.
+It doesn't add crappy inline styles to any elements.
 It doesn't care whether you're allowing the user to select a date or just showing a date or a range of dates or several nonconsecutive dates or how many calendars you want to display or when you want to display them.

 ## modules